To help manage appointments safely and efficiently, some Nurse and Healthcare Assistant (HCA) appointments must now be requested using the form below.

 We no longer allow patients to directly access nurse appointment booking via the main phone menu.
 This is to ensure appointments are only booked for appropriate needs.
 You must wait for your request to be reviewed.

-We will respond to requests within 4 working hours during opening times.
+We usually respond to requests within 4 working days during opening times.

 Services available elsewhere

-- Contraception β Many contraception methods (pill, patch, ring, injection) can be supplied directly by SH24 and local pharmacies.
+Many contraception methods can be supplied directly by SH:24 and participating pharmacies.

 π Find your nearest sexual health clinic also Free Home STI (STD) Test | Sexual Health Kit & Contraception | SH:24